 By understanding the different areas of customer experience, you can come up with an extensive customer engagement strategy to reduce the gaps between customers and your bank.
-The significance of the digital banking experience can be attributed to its various benefits like reduced operational costs, retain customers, and stay ahead of competitors by using the latest technologies.
+The significance of the digital banking experience can be attributed to its various benefits like reduced operational costs, retaining customers, and staying ahead of competitors by using the latest technologies.

-In a nutshell, the customer experience in the banking ecosphere holds massive untapped potential for growth, from meeting the day-to-day needs of consumers and focus preparing for disruptive future technologies.
+In a nutshell, the customer experience in the banking ecosphere holds massive untapped potential for growth, from meeting the day-to-day needs of consumers and focusing on preparing for disruptive future technologies.
 Also, signing up with REVE Chat helps to act as a catalyst to deliver a better customer experience in banking.